-ONA owns several registered and unregistered trademarks and service marks, which it considers to be valuable intellectual property.
-Approved ONA Local groups are permitted to use the trademarks and service marks in accordance with the ONA Local Trademark Guidelines.
+ONA owns several trademarks and service marks, which it considers to be its valuable intellectual property.
+Approved ONA Local groups are required to use only trademarks and service marks provided by ONA, and only in accordance with the ONA Local Trademark Guidelines.
 The guidelines define the scope of the ONA Local groups’ permitted use of the marks, place restrictions on the use of the marks, and protect ONA’s rights in the marks.
 Use of the ONA trademarks and service marks by ONA Local groups will, of course, impact the reputation of ONA; ONA Local groups may use the marks only in a manner that reflects positively on ONA.

 ONA Local Trademark Guidelines

-- An ONA Local group may: (1) use the ONA Trademarks, as provided by ONA, to identify the ONA Local group and in connection with publications, websites and other digital services, social media pages and profiles, membership development efforts, and events sponsored by or hosted by the ONA Local group; (2) combine the mark “ONA” with a geographic identifier, such as ONA BOSTON; and (3) combine the mark “ONA” with an institutional identifier, but only if separated by “at” or the “@” symbol, such as ONA @ COLUMBIA.
+- An ONA Local group may use the ONA Trademarks, as provided by ONA, only in connection with activities that are consistent with ONA’s mission and function as a membership organization for digital journalists, connecting journalism, technology and innovation.
+Provided that the uses are consistent with the previous sentence, an ONA Local group may use the ONA Trademarks to identify the ONA Local group and in connection with publications, websites and other digital services, social media pages and profiles, membership development efforts, and events sponsored by or hosted by the ONA Local group.)

 - ONA Local groups may not: (1) allow others to use or make copies of the ONA Trademarks, except as necessary to support the ONA Local groups’ authorized activities; (2) use the ONA Trademarks in any manner that may tend to tarnish, or bring disrepute upon, the reputation of or goodwill associated with the ONA Trademarks or ONA; (3) combine any ONA Trademark with any other trademark, except with the written authorization of ONA or as explicitly permitted by these guidelines; or (4) use any mark owned by ONA except as permitted in these guidelines.